 In 1977 Iceland had almost no kayakers.
 In the ten weeks we spent in Iceland that summer we met just one kayaker, a man who lived in the northwest fjords.
 He had been inspired to build his own skin-on-frame kayak after visiting Greenland.
 But there was no shortage of interesting people!
 One remote lighthouse holds the biggest private collection of books in Iceland.
 A handful of fishermen-farmers living in a remote place bury shark meat in the beach for months on end to ferment before hanging it in chunks in drying sheds for more months to reduce the odor… before… well in our case, before offering it to us to taste.
 Out in the fjords fishing boats approached us to offer us scalding cups of coffee, passed over the side as the vessels rolled low on the swell.

-(Below) The puffin cliffs near Vik.
+The puffin cliffs near Vik, Iceland

 As with all good travel, we had a single well-defined goal to hold the experience together; in this case it was to try to paddle all the way around Iceland.
 We also had the time to spend doing it.
 In the south we were invited to stay with a farming family through 6 days of a particularly harsh storm.
 At Haemay we hiked up the volcano Helgafell, and camped on the beach, still hot since the 1973 eruption.
 In the northwest we helped with haymaking.
 We had enough time to get a good feel for Iceland and its people, and by the end it was with sadness that we realized the trip was over.
-As
+As Geoff said, we should have made it last a bit longer, but perhaps that too is how it should be.
+It’s a sign of a bad trip if you’re glad when it’s over!

 (Left) Raging Rivers Stormy Seas devoted one chapter to a part of the 1977 Iceland circumnavigation

 So that was 1977… would I go back to Iceland?
 Absolutely!
 It's a brilliant place with great people!
 I already have returned more than a couple of times; to hike in the interior, to kayak more closely sections of coast we passed quickly, and to driving around the island.
-In 2008 I'm going again for the “

-0 comments:
+No comments: